-You must notify the Victorian Disability Worker Commission if you have a reasonable belief that a disability worker has behaved in a way that constitutes notifiable conduct.
+No matter what your other obligations are, you are legally required to notify the Victorian Disability Worker Commission if a disability worker is placing a person with disability at risk of harm.
 This applies even if you have told another body about your concerns.